scientific-python/MeeseeksDev/README.md

 If issued from a PR, will apply pre-commit to this PR and push a commit with the changes made.
 If no changes are made, or the changes cannot be automatically fixed, it will show a comment in the PR and bail.

+You can also use "precommit" as an alias.

 Repo admins only, we plan to make it available to PR authors as well.